lilisha100/doctest/docs/README.md

 4. Locate the Trial Key (FE) field and copy your Trial Key.
 5. In the `index.html` file, replace `Trial Key (FE)_OR_Live Key (FE)` with your Trial key.

-## Step 6: We’re done!
-Let’s try it out
+## Step 6: Make requests with test entities
 1. Open `index.html` in your browser.
 2. You will see your “HelloWorld” identity verification flow appear.
 3. Enter the following information in the form: